ZAF-prog/chess-evaluation-tools/README.md

 - [GlickoAssessor](https://github.com/fsmosca/GlickoAssessor) by Ferdinand Mosca, utilized in src/pgn_GlickoAssessor.py
  (not mirrored by this repo, masked by .gitignore)
-- utility code from  [World-Chess-Championships](https://github.com/drmehmetismail/World-Chess-Championships) by "drmehmetismail"*"
+- utility code from  [World-Chess-Championships](https://github.com/drmehmetismail/World-Chess-Championships) by "drmehmetismail"
  (not mirrored by this repo, masked by .gitignore)